Halfnight/knowledge_platform/conference/Experience_Devops_Camp_2024.md

 1. Creation of a [Press Release & FAQ](https://www.open-constructs.org/#community-driven-cdk-construct-library)
 2. Obtaining feedback on the press release from the stakeholders
-3. Creation of an MVP that is then published with Press Release & FAQ
+3. Creation of a MVP that is then published with Press Release & FAQ
-4. Cyclical releases with maintenance of a Press Release & FAQ for developers and stakeholders to keep the scope of functionality in mind
+4. Cyclical releases with maintenance of an internal Press Release & FAQ for developers and stakeholders to keep the scope of functionality in mind

 Important points: